-A: For Proposal 1 (the election of directors), the four (4) persons named herein receiving the highest number of FOR votes (from the holders of votes of shares present in person or represented by proxy at the 2017 Annual Meeting and entitled to vote on the election of directors) will be elected.
+A: For Proposal 1 (the election of directors), the four (4) persons named herein receiving the highest number of FOR votes (from the holders of votes of shares present in person or represented by proxy at the 2018 Annual Meeting and entitled to vote on the election of directors) will be elected.
 Only votes FOR or WITHHELD will affect the outcome.
 Abstentions and broker non-votes will have no effect on the outcome of the vote as long as each nominee receives at least one FOR vote.
 You do not have the right to cumulate your votes.

-To be approved, Proposal 2 (ratification of the appointment of BDO USA, LLP, as our independent registered public accounting firm for the year ending December 31, 2017), Proposal 5 (the adjournment of the 2017 Annual Meeting, if necessary, to solicit additional proxies if there are insufficient votes in favor of the Reverse Stock Split or the Increase) and Proposal 6 (the approval of our 2017 Plan) must receive the affirmative vote from the holders of a majority of those shares present in person or represented by proxy and entitled to vote on that proposal at the 2017 Annual Meeting.
+To be approved, Proposal 2 (ratification of the appointment of BDO USA, LLP, as our independent registered public accounting firm for the year ending December 31, 2018), Proposal 4 (the adjournment of the 2018 Annual Meeting, if necessary, to solicit additional proxies if there are insufficient votes in favor of the Preferred Stock Authorization) and Proposal 5 (the approval of our 2018 Plan) must receive the affirmative vote from the holders of a majority of those shares present in person or represented by proxy and entitled to vote on that proposal at the 2018 Annual Meeting.
 Accordingly, abstentions on these proposals will have the same effect as a vote against the proposal.
-Broker non-votes (although none are expected to exist in connection with Proposal 2 or Proposal 5) will have no effect on these proposals.
+Broker non-votes (although none are expected to exist in connection with Proposal 2) will have no effect on these proposals.
 Proposal 2 is an advisory vote, and therefore is not binding on us, the Audit Committee of our Board of Directors (the "Audit Committee") or our Board of Directors.
 If our stockholders fail to ratify the appointment, the Audit Committee will reconsider whether or not to retain that firm.
-Even if the appointment is ratified, the Audit Committee in in its discretion may direct the appointment of different independent auditors at any time during the year if they determine that such a change would be in the best interests of Heat and its stockholders.
+Even if the appointment is ratified, the Audit Committee in its discretion may direct the appointment of different independent auditors at any time during the year if they determine that such a change would be in the best interests of Heat and its stockholders.

-To be approved, Proposal 3 (approval of the Reverse Stock Split (in the event the Reverse Stock Split is deemed advisable by our Board of Directors) within a range of one (1) share of Common Stock for every two (2) to ten (10) shares of Common Stock) and Proposal 4 of the number of authorized shares of Common Stock from 50,000,000 to 100,000,000) must receive FOR votes from the holders of a majority of the issued and outstanding shares of Common Stock as of the record date.
-Accordingly, abstentions and broker non-votes with respect to each of these proposals will have the same effect as voting AGAINST each of these proposals (although no broker non-votes are expected to exist in connection with Proposal 3 or Proposal 4).
+To be approved, Proposal 3 (approval of the Preferred Stock Authorization) must receive FOR votes from the holders of a majority of the issued and outstanding shares of Common Stock as of the record date.
+Accordingly, abstentions and broker non-votes with respect to each of these proposals will have the same effect as voting AGAINST this proposal.

 If your shares are held in "street name" and you do not indicate how you wish to vote, your broker is permitted to exercise its discretion to vote your shares on certain "routine" matters.
-The only routine matters to be submitted to our stockholders at the 2017 Annual Meeting are Proposals 2, 3, 4 and 5.
-None of our other proposals are routine matters.
-Accordingly, if you do not direct your broker how to vote for a director in Proposal 1 or how to vote for Proposal 6, your broker may not exercise discretion and may not vote your shares on that proposal.
+The routine matter to be submitted to our stockholders at the 2018 Annual Meeting is Proposal 2.
+Each of Proposals 1, 3, 4 and 5 are not routine matters.
+Accordingly, if you do not direct your broker how to vote for a director in Proposal 1 or Proposals 3, 4, or 5, your broker may not exercise discretion and may not vote your shares on that proposal.